MicrosoftDocs/power-automate-docs/flow-docs/gdpr-dsr-summary.md

 1. Export—Provide an electronic copy (in a machine-readable format) of personal data to the data subject.
 Each section in this guide outlines the technical procedures that a data controller organization can take to respond to a DSR for personal data in Microsoft's cloud.
 [Microsoft Flow DSR Export documentation](gdpr-dsr-export.md)

-## Executing DSRs against Microsoft Flow Customer Data Prerequisites
+## Responding to DSRs for Microsoft Flow Customer Data

 The following prerequisites exist in order to perform the actions suggested in this documentation.
 They have been separated into two personas: user and administrator.